Jeremyfishb/Jeremy-coral/README.md

 ## Week 5 (draft of project)

 Well, I was told not to re-run any programs as Brook's data storage is becoming too full.
 Instead, for the last couple weeks I have reorganized my repo and then ran some R analyses with Abacus data to determine which comparisons between coral treatments seem the most warranted.
+I was also able to QC and distill my data down to what will be used for the ultimate analyses.

 For a draft of my project please see the readme.md file in the analysis directory.
 In short, here is what I produced: